 An interview with an Admissions Counselor, either in person, by email, or by telephone, is required.
-Through the personal interview, applicants will gain a better understanding of the visual arts and music production education at Rocky Mountain College of Art + Design.
+Through the personal interview, applicants will gain a better understanding of the visual arts education at Rocky Mountain College of Art + Design.
 Applicants should contact the Admissions Office to schedule an interview at 303.753.6046 or admissions@rmcad.edu.